There is an invisible field that underlies the entire universe like a net stretching in every direction.

 If we turned the dial even further until we reached gamma rays, skeletons would become glassy and transparent, as would walls and even the ground.
 We would see metal support beams through buildings and engines working on the inside of moving cars.

-These other areas of the electromagnetic spectrum are categorised into radio waves, microwaves, infrared, visible light, ultraviolet, x-ray, and gamma rays.
+The entire electromagnetic spectrum is categorised into ranges: radio waves, microwaves, infrared, visible light, ultraviolet, x-ray, and gamma rays.

-Through each of them naturally occur, we’ve also learned to create them through artificial means like through radio transmitters.
-Each one has different characteristics and uses.
+Through each of them naturally occur, we’ve also learned to create them through artificial means.
+We create photons in the visible range with lightbulbs, radio waves through radio transmitters, and more.
+Each range has different characteristics and uses.
 Let’s take a look at how we’ve managed to do it.